gardener/gardener-extension-provider-gcp/docs/operations/operations.md

 You have to map every version that you specify in `.spec.machineImages[].versions` here such that the GCP extension knows the image URL for every version you want to offer.

 #### NEW: MachineCapabilities

-With the introduction of `spec.machineCapabilities` in Gardener *v1.131.0* you have to map every `capabilityFlavor` in `.spec.machineImages[].versions` here to an available Image ID in GCP.
+With the introduction of `spec.machineCapabilities` in Gardener *v1.131.0*, you can define capability-based matching between machine images and machine types.
+This enables fine-grained control over which images can be used with which machine types.

+**Purpose and Behavior:**

+The `machineCapabilities` feature allows you to:
+- Define available capabilities and their values in the CloudProfile (e.g., `architecture`, `gpu`, `hypervisorType`)
+- Associate machine images with specific capability combinations via `capabilityFlavors`
+- Optionally restrict machine types to specific capabilities via `machineTypes.capabilities`

+**Default & Override Behavior:**

+- **Image capability flavors** (`.spec.machineImages[].versions[].capabilityFlavors`): Define what capabilities each machine image variant supports.
+Each flavor maps to a specific GCP image URL.
+- **Machine type capabilities** (`.spec.machineTypes[].capabilities`): When specified, these **restrict** which image flavors can be used with that machine type.
+Only image flavors whose capabilities are compatible (match or are subsets of) the machine type's capabilities can be selected.
+- **When machine type capabilities are NOT specified**: The machine type can use any image flavor without capability restrictions.

+**Example:** If a machine type specifies `capabilities: {architecture: [amd64], gpu: [enabled]}`, only image flavors that have matching or subset capabilities (e.g., `architecture: [amd64]` and `gpu: [enabled]`) can be used with that machine type.
+Image flavors with `arm64` or without GPU support would be incompatible.

+**Required Capability:**

 Always required is the architecture capability:
 - `architecture`: `amd64` and `arm64` (specifies the CPU architecture of the machine on which given machine image can be used)

-But any other capability can be mapped here as well, e.g. `gpu`, `networkPerformance`, etc. with any value that makes sense for your environment.
+But any other capability can be mapped here as well, e.g. `gpu`, `hypervisortype`, etc. with any value that makes sense for your environment.

 An example `CloudProfileConfig` for the GCP extension looks as follows: